unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 ### Stripe Accounts Tab

-* Click the ‘Account’ tab to view Stripe account information or to update your Stripe banking information.
+Click the `Account` tab to view Stripe account information or update your Stripe banking information.

 <figure>